Generalizable control for quantum parameter estimation through reinforcement learning: Results

 For all results shown above, the control sequences involve square pulses only.
 In practical experiments, shaped pulses are sometimes used.
 Therefore in this section we consider Gaussian pulses as an example.
 The total time $T$ is still divided into smaller pieces with $\Delta T$.
 However, at the $j$th piece the piecewise constant pulse is replaced by a Gaussian centering on that piece and truncated on the ends:

-where $A^{(j)}$ indicates the amplitude and $\sigma^{g,(j)}$ the flatness of the pulse.
-We note that pulse sequences involving non-boxcar pulses are extremely difficult to treat using GRAPE, but we demonstrate here that with A3C method it is natural to accommodate different pulse shapes.
+where $A^{(j)}$ indicates the amplitude and $\sigma^{{\rm g},(j)}$ the flatness of the pulse.
+We demonstrate here that with A3C method it is natural to accommodate non-boxcar pulses.

 In Fig.~\ref{fig:main:g} we show A3C results using Gaussian pulses and compare them to GRAPE results using square pulses.
-Fig.~\ref{fig:main:g}(a)-(c) show results under dephasing dynamics with $\vartheta=\pi/4$, and Fig.~\ref{fig:main:g}(d)-(f) results under the spontaneous emission.
+Figure~\ref{fig:main:g}{a}-{c} show results under dephasing dynamics with $\vartheta={\mathrm \pi}/4$, and Fig.~\ref{fig:main:g}{d}-{f} results under the spontaneous emission.
 In both cases $\Delta T=1$, $T=10$.
 For dephasing dynamics, our best results from A3C outperform GRAPE, as is also the case for square pulses generated by A3C.
 For spontaneous emission, our best performing result has a QFI value slightly lower than those from GRAPE with square pulses, but their values are very close.
-These results indicate that A3C method can naturally accommodate pulses other than square shape, which is also a key advantage over GRAPE.
+These results indicate that A3C method can naturally accommodate pulses other than square shape. \black{We note that our use of Gaussian pulses is theoretical, and in practical situations, experimentally more relevant ones such as the Blackman pulses \cite{Goerz2014} should be used.
+These shaped pulses are implemented by introducing constraints to the gradient in GRAPE \cite{Skinner2010} or by modifying the action from the RL agent directly}.